 Each First Year student is normally assigned an academic counsellor who is a member of the RMC Faculty.
 The Dean of the CFMC is available at any time to counsel CFMC students in academic and other matters.
-In matters military, UTPNCM students should consult their Squadron Commander, and IBDP students should consult their Commanding Officer (the Director of Administration).
+In matters military, UTPNCM students should consult their Squadron Commander, and IBDP students should consult their Commanding Officer.